FAQ: Mailing Lists

 To add or remove people from your list, follow these steps:

-- Login to https://lists.eecs.berkeley.edu and look for your list in the left sidebar..
+- Login to https://lists.eecs.berkeley.edu and look for your list under My Lists.

-- Click the Review Members link from the left sidebar near the bottom.
+- Click the Review Members link beneath your list name.

 - To Add: